Skip to main content

 Three mechanisms make the therapeutic journal effective:

-1. Externalization: getting a thought out of your head onto paper creates cognitive distance.
-You move from "I am this thought" to "I'm looking at this thought."
-2. Precision: the mind thinks in blurred images.
+1. Externalization: getting a thought out of your head to put it on paper creates a cognitive distance.
+You move from "I am this thought" to "I look at this thought."
+2. Precision: the mind thinks in blurry images.
 Writing forces formulation.
-"I feel bad" becomes "I feel a chest contraction thinking about Monday's meeting, with fear of being criticized by my manager."
-3. Pattern detection: rereading your journal over 2 weeks reveals recurrences invisible in daily life: anxious Mondays, recurring arguments, unnamed emotions.
+"I feel bad" becomes "I feel a contraction in my chest when I think about my Monday meeting, with a fear of being criticized by my supervisor."
+3. Pattern detection: rereading your journal over 2 weeks reveals recurrences invisible in daily life: anxious Mondays, arguments that return, unnamed emotions.

-Albert Ellis and Aaron Beck formalized a 3-column table that remains the world's most used CBT tool:
+Albert Ellis and Aaron Beck formalized a 3-column table that remains the most used CBT tool in the world:

 Besoin d'en parler ?